Professional Development Hands-on Seminars

-Through funding from the National Science Foundation, partner institutions in the University of Arkansas system are offering ADE-approved professional development during the summer of 2017 and 2018.
-Participants will earn up to 18 PD hours in ADE FOCUS area 8.02.9 (Next generation learning/integrated technology) with a focus on applied geospatial technologies in the classroom to enhance curriculum content and reinforce student learning.
-As geospatial tools become more affordable, accessible, and user-friendly, they are increasingly useful for integrating “silos” of knowledge and making connections across the curriculum that support modeling and analysis – a key component of the Next Generation Science Standards (NGSS).
-Additionally, research on students’ experiences with geographic information in the classroom has identified increases in affective variables, such as interest and motivation, and also improved academic outcomes.
+Through funding from the National Science Foundation, partner institutions in the University of Arkansas system are offering ADE-approved professional development during summer 2019.
+Participants will earn up to 30 PD hours in ADE FOCUS area 8.02.9 (Next generation learning/integrated technology) with a focus on applied geospatial technologies in the classroom to enhance curriculum content and reinforce student learning.

 - How to take advantage of existing resources to enhance your classroom

 - Types of data, how to find them, and how to use them in GIS